browserengineering/book/book/visual-effects.md

 ```

 [^not-savelayer]: Note: `Save` is not the same as `SaveLayer` (which will
-be introduced later in this section). `Save` just saves off parameters;
+be introduced later in this chapter). `Save` just saves off parameters;
 `SaveLayer` creates am entirely new canvas.

 Note how the background image is painted *before* children, just like